 Be careful not to damage your car’s paint with zippers, belt buckles, rings and other jewelry.
 Wear appropriate clothing and take off the hard stuff.

 You’re Becoming a Fanatic

-Fewer than 10% of all car owners detail their own vehicles.
+Fewer than 10% of car owners detail their own vehicles.
 Chances are you’re reading this because you want to learn more about caring for your car yourself.
 That makes you a car enthusiast!
 Most car nerds find cleaning and waxing rewarding, possibly even relaxing.

 Your next step is to learn all about Detailing Supplies & Chemicals.
 The right products make detailing easier and go a long way towards keeping your car looking “just detailed” longer.